 If your hair has natural texture, you’re in luck.
 Use this hair type to your advantage to manipulate strands to cover your hairline.

 If your hairline is uneven because of natural receding, buzz away hair on the longer side for an even, more appealing look.
 You can always wear a hat for a quick, stylish fix.

-If you’re still in the chair when you realize the barber has messed up your hairline, ask him to fix your line up, but remain calm!
+Ask your barber to fix it: If you’re still in the chair when you realize the barber has messed up your hairline, ask him to fix your line up, but remain calm!
 Avoid in-depth conversation when you can so he can focus solely on your hair.

 There may be no real way to quickly fix a messed up hairline, but you can minimize the damage done.
 Cut or buzz your hair short and clean up your diet to help with your hairline so you look and feel your best.

 You May Also Like